homelinen/z-notation-parser/README.md

 # Foundations 2 Assignment: Part 1 #

-## File Layout ##

-The structure definitions can be found in `all.h` and their method definitions can be found in:
+Documentation can be found in the `doc/` folder.

-* set.c
-* pair.c
-* and value.c

-Integers were implemented with the native type.
+Main file: `z-notation-parser.c`